yarlson/qec/README.md

 `qec` makes working with multiple Docker Compose files simple and predictable.
 It automatically handles path adjustments, naming conflicts, and port collisions when combining microservices from different directories.

+## About

+`qec` is a command-line tool that extends Docker Compose to intelligently handle multiple compose files.
+It solves common microservices orchestration challenges by:

+- Maintaining correct build contexts for each service's directory
+- Automatically prefixing service names to prevent conflicts
+- Resolving port collisions with smart offset calculation
+- Keeping volume data isolated between services
+- Preserving service dependencies across files

+It acts as a drop-in replacement for `docker-compose`, requiring minimal changes to your existing workflow.

 ## Common Problems Solved

 ### 1. Build Context Resolution